 Another extract from “The Railway Engineer”, this is from the 1925 edition.
 The 4 page article gives an in depth report on the reconstruction of the City and South London Railway – known today as The Northern Line of London Underground.
 Thanks for reading.
-Please like and subscribe for more random railways content.
-Follow me… Read More City & South London Railway
+Check out my other posts on travel, heritage railways and more.Please… Read More City & South London Railway

 Marseille is the largest city in south-eastern France with a population of 800,000.
 It’s metro system is one of Europe’s smallest, with 2 lines and 29 stations, the newest of which, Geze, opened in December 2019.
 The system was first opened in 1977, on line one between La Rose and Saint-Charles.
 The rest of line one opened in… Read More The Marseille Metro